winesapOS/winesapOS/README.md

     - Follow the t2linux [wiki](https://wiki.t2linux.org/guides/wifi-bluetooth/) for instructions on how to copy firmware files from macOS to Linux.
 -  Macs without the Apple T2 Security Chip (< 2017)
     -  During the winesapOS First-Time Setup, select "Yes" when asked "Do you want to install the Broadcom proprietary Wi-Fi driver?"

+### Framework Support

+For the Framework Laptop 16, audio support for Linux needs to be enabled in the BIOS.

+- (Boot into the BIOS by pressing "F2" when turning the device on) > Setup Utility > Advanced > Linux Audio Compatibility: Linux > (Save and exit by pressing "F10")

 ### Community Collaboration